EN555/Shortest-Path-Algo-Implementation-/README.md

 ![image](https://user-images.githubusercontent.com/61500507/103583081-c5ed3080-4ee7-11eb-91fb-62a8e75c2138.png)

-The three classes is the **DiGraph** and **GraphAlgo** and **Node**.
+The project composed of two abstract class GraphInterface and GraphAlgoInTnterface, The three classes is the **DiGraph** and **GraphAlgo** and **Node**.

 The **Node** represent single node in graph, for every node have special key,the neighbors, the node that direct to him, tag, info, and dictionay of all his neighbors.

-The **DiGraph** class complicated from Node and Edge that represent in the node class as dictionary, in the class the node of the graph and the edges keep in two different dictionary.
+The **DiGraph** inherit from GraphInterface (e.g. in python we havn't interfaces so we use abstract inheritance), The class composed from Node and Edge that represent in the node class as dictionary,we have some different dictionary, on one for the neighbors, one for the nodes that direct to him and one for the node weight.

-You can operate sum operation on the graph, you can removeNode, you can AddNode , you can conncet between two nodes and put weight for the edge, the graph is directed weighted graph, in GraphAlgo class have the plot of the graph and the graph look like this:
+You can operate sum operations on the graph, you can removeNode, you can AddNode , you can conncet between two nodes and put weight for the edge, the graph is directed weighted graph, in GraphAlgo class have the plot of the graph and the graph look like this:

 ![image](https://user-images.githubusercontent.com/61500507/103581407-a43e7a00-4ee4-11eb-9c24-3646662b38e4.png)